Mathematics (MATH)

 Credits: 3 (3-0-0)

-This is an upper-division elective course on the BA/BS in Mathematics and/or with teacher certification.
 The history of mathematics is a vast subject, and this course concentrates on early mathematical discoveries from ancient Egypt, Mesopotamia, Greece, China, India, the Middle East, and Europe to the period right before Newton and Leibniz, assuming that the students would be exposed to subsequent developments in mathematics in other courses.

 Restrictions: Graduate level students may not enroll.